-English Language, English Literature, Mathematics, Science, History, Geography, French or Spanish, Religious Studies, Computing (inc. Broadcast), Physical Education, Visual Arts (Art/Photography/Graphics), Performing Arts (Acting/Dance/Music), and PHRSE (inc. Citizenship).
+English Language, English Literature, Mathematics, Science, History, Geography, French, Spanish, Religious Studies, Computing (inc. Broadcast), Physical Education, Design Technology, Food Preparation & Nutrition, Visual Arts (Art/Photography/Graphics), Performing Arts (Acting/Dance/Music), and PHRSE (inc. Leadership, Organisation, Resilience, Independence and Communication (LORIC) and Citizenship).

 A rich choice will offered, which includes the core academic (English Baccalaureate) qualifications you would expect, but also a range of applied, employer-focused qualifications, including digital broadcast and new media, for those students who wish to take a route that links to our site’s heritage as an international communications hub.
 The National Curriculum underpins all subject study.

 Our full Curriculum Policy can be viewed on our Policies Page.